8 Broadway Shows to See This Holiday Season in NYC

 Stranger Things: The First Shadow

-Take a mind-blowing trip to the Upside Down in the prequel to Netflix’s Stranger Things, when a mysterious student named Henry Creel first disrupts the lives of a teenaged Jim Hopper, Joyce Byers and Bob Newby in Hawkins, Indiana.
+Just in time for Part 1 of the fifth and final season to hit Netflix, take a mind-blowing trip to the Upside Down in the prequel to Netflix’s Stranger Things, when a mysterious student named Henry Creel first disrupts the lives of a teenaged Jim Hopper, Joyce Byers and Bob Newby in Hawkins, Indiana.
 Stranger Things: The First Shadow was officially the most-nominated play of the season, adding five Tony nominations to its host of other nods at the Drama Desk Awards, Outer Critics Circle Awards and Drama League Awards.

 Buy tickets to Stranger Things: The First Shadow on Ticketmaster.

-Get Broadway tickets for Beetlejuice on Ticketmaster.
+Buy tickets for Chicago on Ticketmaster.

 Mamma Mia!